Define Microsoft Windows and its features?

 - A GUI supports command selection using an attractive and user-friendly menu selection system.

-- In GUI, a pointing device such as a mouse or a light pen can be used for issuing commands, that led to increase in the efficacy of command issuing procedure.
+- In GUI, a pointing device such as a mouse or a light pen can be used for issuing commands, that led to increasing in the efficacy of command issuing procedure.

 Windows is a personal computer operating system from Microsoft that, together with some commonly used business applications such as Microsoft Word and Excel, has become a defacto “standard” for individual users in most corporations, as well as in most homes.